-The PNet main idea (and also VNet which is less efficient but takes less memory) \cite{Chen2017_PNet} is to imitate the Phase-Aware Rich Models, such as DCTR \cite{Holub2015_DCTR}, PHARM \cite{Holub2015_PHARM}, or GFR \cite{Xia2017_GFR}, and thus to have a decomposition of an input image into 64 features maps which stands for the 64 phases of a Jpeg images.
-The pre-processing block takes as input a de-quantized (real values) image, convolves it with four filters, the ``SQUARE5$\times$5'' from the Spatial Rich Model \cite{Fridrich2012_Rich}, a ``point'' high-pass filter (referenced as ``catalyst kernel'') which complement the ``SQUARE5$\times$5'', and two directional Gabor Filters (with angles 0 and pi).
+The PNet main idea (and also VNet which is less efficient but takes less memory) \cite{Chen2017_PNet} is to imitate Phase-Aware Rich Models, such as DCTR \cite{Holub2015_DCTR}, PHARM \cite{Holub2015_PHARM}, or GFR \cite{Xia2017_GFR}, and therefore to have a decomposition of an input image into 64 features maps which represents the 64 phases of the Jpeg images.
+The pre-processing block takes as input a de-quantized (real value) image, convolves it with four filters, the ``SQUARE5$\times$5'' from the Spatial Rich Models \cite{Fridrich2012_Rich}, a ``point'' high-pass filter (referenced as ``catalyst kernel'') which complements the ``SQUARE5$\times$5'', and two directional Gabor Filters (angles 0 and $\pi/2$).

-Just after the second block of convolution, a ``PhaseSplit Module'' splits the residual image into 64 feature maps (one map = one phase), similarly to what was done in the Rich Models.
-Some interesting tricks have been used such as (1) the succession of the fixed convolutions of the pre-processing block, and a second convolution having learnable values, (2) a clever update of the BN parameters, (3) the use of the "Filter Group Option" which virtually builds sub-networks, (4) a bagging on 5-cross-validation, (5) to take the 5 last evaluations in order to give the mean error for a network, (6) to shuffle the database at the beginning of each epoch, to have a better BN behavior, and to help to the generalization, and (7) eventually to use an Ensemble.
-With such know-how, PNet beat the classical two-step machine learning approaches in a no-SCA and also in an SCA version (Ensemble Classifier + GFR).
+Just after the second block of convolution, a ``PhaseSplit Module'' splits the residual image into 64 feature maps (one map = one phase), similarly to what was done in Rich Models.
+Some interesting methods have been used such as (1) the succession of the fixed convolutions of the pre-processing block, and a second convolution with learnable values, (2) a clever update of BN parameters, (3) the use of the ``Filter Group Option'' which virtually builds sub-networks, (4) bagging on 5-cross-validation, (5) taking the 5 last evaluations in order to give the mean error for a network, (6) shuffling the database at the beginning of each epoch, to have better BN behavior, and to help generalization, and (7) eventually using an Ensemble.
+With such know-how, PNet beat the classical two-step machine learning approaches in a Not-SCA, and also in a SCA version (Ensemble Classifier + GFR).